 The Engage Forms tool has all kinds of great features to enrich your form and get the data you need.
-The following features exist on organization forms, administrative forms, event forms, and additional fields.
+Read on for great ideas on how to optimize your use of Forms to the most powerful effect!

 As a general rule, if you are changing any part of your current form, we recommend first approving/denying all pending submissions and inactivating the form before making changes.
 We also recommend saving an export of your current form submissions before making edits.
 This ensures your changes do not have consequences on any students currently going through the process.